cyclone-github/base58/README.md

 # Base58

-Base58 is a pure Go implementation of the Bitcoin Base58 encoding and decoding scheme based on the official Go [encoding/base64](https://pkg.go.dev/encoding/base64) package.
+Base58 is a pure Go implementation of the Bitcoin Base58 encoding and decoding scheme, based on and following a similar API as the official Go stdlib [encoding/base64](https://pkg.go.dev/encoding/base64) package.

 ## Overview